cabca/Linux-files/How to enable multilib and install Steam on Arch Linux with pacman.md

-How to enable multilib and install Steam on Arch Linux with pacman
+<h1>How to enable multilib and install Steam on Arch Linux with pacman</h1>
 <br>
 https://linuxhint.com/install_steam_arch_linux/